tanaygupta0610/VersaBot/README.md

 ```
 Key Use Cases:

--The askai command: Cache OpenAI responses to reduce costs and latency.
+- The askai command: Cache OpenAI responses to reduce costs and latency.

--The weather command: Store city forecasts for 1 hour (TTL=3600).
+- The weather command: Store city forecasts for 1 hour (TTL=3600).

--Rate limiting: Track user command usage with INCR + EXPIRE.
+- Rate limiting: Track user command usage with INCR + EXPIRE.

--Efficient Storage: Used Redis’s SETEX for auto-expiring data and memory optimization.
+- Efficient Storage: Used Redis’s SETEX for auto-expiring data and memory optimization.

 # 🛠Installation